 The benefit was that the athletes felt exhilarated and ready for a full event workout even after lifting.

-Source Credit: ‘The Holy Grail of Speed Training” by Barry Ross, Strength Coach.
+Source Credit: Barry Ross deadlift program from ‘The Holy Grail of Speed Training” by Barry Ross, US Track and Strength Coach.

 Allyson Felix Olympic Gold medalist in the women's 400m in 2015